bob-ros2/bob_coquitts/README.md

 ## Usage

 After building, source the workspace's `setup.bash` file and run the node using `ros2 run`.
+For detailed troubleshooting, launch the node with the argument `--ros-args` `--log-level DEBUG` to see all verbose diagnostic messages, including the redirected output from the underlying TTS library.

 ```bash
 # Source the local workspace